Katherine Heigl and Josh Kelley Recreate Nude Photos for 10th Wedding Anniversary

 By Hollywood standards, 10 years is pretty much a lifetime!

-On Saturday, Katherine Heigl took to her Instagram to wish her husband Josh Kelley a happy 10th wedding anniversary with a lengthy message and a silly nude photo with a sillier story behind it.
+On Saturday, Katherine Heigl took to her Instagram to wish her husband Josh Kelley a happy 10th wedding anniversary with a lengthy message and a funny nude photo with a funnier story behind it.

-The former Grey's Anatomy star detailed the long history of the goofy bathtub pic in her heartfelt post.
-She began, "So when @joshbkelley and I had been dating a few months or so we took the first totally random #royaltenenbaums esq photo.
+The former Grey's Anatomy star detailed the long history of bathtub pic, "So when @joshbkelley and I had been dating a few months or so we took the first totally random #royaltenenbaums esq photo.
 Last night 12 years later we took a second one to commemorate our 10 year wedding anniversary."

 The actress, who just celebrated their son's first birthday earlier in the week, added, "A few things have changed since then.
 I quit smoking, thank God!
 I’ve put on a few pounds.
 I don’t often do spontaneously weird things like take random bathtub photos in the middle of the night anymore."